This information will help you prepare for your nipple and areola reconstruction using a skin graft.

 Before your procedure, you will have an appointment for presurgical testing (PST).
 The date, time, and location of your PST appointment will be printed on the appointment reminder from your surgeon’s office.
 You can eat and take your usual medications the day of your PST appointment.

-During your appointment, you will meet with a nurse practitioner who works closely with anesthesiology staff (doctors and specialized nurses who will be giving you medication to put you to sleep during your procedure).
-He or she will review your medical and surgical history with you.
+During your appointment, you will meet with a nurse practitioner (NP) who works closely with anesthesiology staff (doctors and specialized nurses who will give you medication to put you to sleep during your procedure).
+Your NP will review your medical and surgical history with you.
 You will have tests, including an electrocardiogram (EKG) to check your heart rhythm, a chest x-ray, blood tests, and any other tests necessary to plan your care.
-Your nurse practitioner may also recommend you see other healthcare providers.
+Your NP may also recommend you see other healthcare providers.

-It is very helpful if you bring the following with you to your PST appointment:
+It‘s very helpful if you bring the following with you to your PST appointment:

-A list of all the medications you are taking, including patches and creams.
+- A list of all the medications you’re taking, including patches and creams.

-The name(s) and telephone number(s) of your doctor(s).
+- The name(s) and telephone number(s) of your doctor(s).

 Your nurse will give you a resource called Getting Ready for Surgery, which includes important information on how to prepare for your procedure.

 Once you arrive at the hospital, doctors, nurses, and other staff members will ask you to state and spell your name and date of birth many times.
 This is for your safety.
-Patients with the same or similar names may be having procedures on the same day.
+People with the same or similar names may be having procedures on the same day.

 When it’s time for your procedure, you will be brought into the procedure room and helped onto an exam table.
 You will be attached to equipment to monitor your heart, breathing, and blood pressure.
 You will also receive oxygen through your nose.
-Once you are asleep, your doctor will start the procedure.
+Once you’re asleep, your surgeon will start the procedure.

 After Your Procedure

 When you wake up after your procedure, you will be in the Post Anesthesia Care Unit (PACU).
 Your nurse will continue to monitor your heart rate, breathing, and blood pressure.
-Once you are fully awake, your nurse will give you a drink and a light snack.
-He or she will remove your IV line.
-Once your healthcare providers feel you are ready, family and friends can visit you.
+You will have a bandage on your chest.
+Don’t touch, wet, or change this bandage.

 Your first follow-up appointment will be _____ days after your procedure.

-Call Your Doctor or Nurse If You Have:
+Call Your Doctor or Nurse if You Have:

-A temperature of 101° F (38.3° C) or higher
+- A temperature of 101° F (38.3° C) or higher

 - Drainage or oozing from an incision

-Shortness of breath
+- Shortness of breath

-Any type of skin infection on any part of your body
+- Any type of skin infection on any part of your body